A DNN Biophysics Model with Topological and Electrostatic Features: Methods

-We introduce the models and algorithms involved in this work.
-For protein's structure-property relation we focus on the atomic description and the electrostatic interactions.
-The protein properties involved in this paper are Coulombic energy $E_\text{coul}$ and electrostatic solvation energy $E_\text{solv}$.
-For a protein, the Coulombic energy $E_\text{coul}$ is the energy it takes to displace atomic charges of the protein from infinity to their present positions (i.e. atomic centers from the PDB file) while the electrostatic solvation energy $E_\text{solv}$ is the energy it takes to solvate the protein into the solvent (e.g. water).
-Formal quantitative definition of these two protein properties will be given with mathematical models.
-For the protein-solvent interaction, we use the implicit solvent model in which water is represented as a continuum for the reduced computational cost.
-In a comparison perspective, we introduce the two most popular implicit solvation models, namely the Poisson-Boltzmann model and the Generalized Born's model, which are used to generate the labels or features.
-Following that, we introduce the persistent homology and how we use it to produce the topological features.
-Finally we introduce how to use the Cartesian treecode, whose modification evolves into the algorithm to generate the electrostatic features.
+The objective of this project is to design uniform and multiscale features that represent protein structure and electrostatics, and then to use ML models, such as DNN, to evaluate the effectiveness of these features.
+The models are trained using labels such as solvation energy computed from surrogate models, e.g. the numerically solved Poisson-Boltzmann model.
+We hereby introduce the models and algorithms involved in this work.
+To study protein structure–property relationships, we focus on the atomic description and the electrostatic interactions.
+The protein properties considered in this paper are Coulomb energy $E_\text{coul}$ and electrostatic solvation energy $E_\text{solv}$.
+For a protein, the Coulomb energy $E_\text{coul}$ is the energy required to move atomic charges from infinity to their present positions(i.e. atomic centers specified in the Protein Data Bank (PDB) file.
+The electrostatic solvation energy $E_\text{solv}$ is the electrostatic free energy required to solvate the protein in a solvent, such as water.
+Formal quantitative definitions of these two properties are provided through mathematical models.
+For the protein-solvent interaction, we use the implicit solvent model in which water is treated as a continuum in order to reduce computational cost.
+From a comparative perspective, we introduce the two most popular implicit solvation models, namely the Poisson-Boltzmann model and the Generalized Born's model, which are used to generate labels or features.
+We then introduce persistent homology and describe how it is used to construct topological features.
+Finally, we present the Cartesian treecode \cite{Li:2009} algorithm, and its modification into a point-multipole representation, which forms the basis for generating electrostatic features.

+In this project, we adopt a combination of electrostatic features and topological features for the following reasons.
+Electrostatic features provide a uniform and multiscale representation of the atomic charges, accounting for both charge quantities and their locations.
+Topological features, on the other hand, encode information derived from the atomic centers of selected atoms, such as alpha-carbon atoms or heavy atoms.
+These features reveal the intrinsic topological invariants, which are not directly represented by electrostatic features.
+Together, these two types of features efficiently represent charge distributions, their locations, and underlying topological information.